New beds open at Priory Hospital Bristol as part of a £1m investment

 Priory Hospital Bristol is an independent psychiatric hospital which, as a result of the investment, will provide care and treatment for up to 73 adults with mental health conditions.

 The hospital, which is rated 'good' by the industry regulator, the Care Quality Commission (CQC), has long-stay rehabilitation and acute mental health inpatient units.
 It also provides a range of outpatient therapy services, and a specialist eating disorder service.

 As part of its expansion, Priory Hospital Bristol also recruited more healthcare staff.

 Depression affects people of all ages, from all walks of life, in all countries.
 It causes mental anguish and impacts on people's ability to carry out even the simplest everyday tasks, with sometimes devastating consequences for relationships with family and friends and the ability to earn a living.

 At worst, depression can lead to suicide, now the second leading cause of death among 15-29-year olds, according to the World Health Organisation.

-The hospital's director, Adam Lampitt, said; "I am delighted these enhanced facilities - based in our peaceful and private location - will enable us to increase our services to all patients.
+Hospital Director, Adam Lampitt, said: "I am delighted these enhanced facilities - based in our peaceful and private location - will enable us to increase our services to all patients.

 "Positive patient outcomes are at the very heart of the services we offer at our specialist hospital, and all my colleagues here absolutely recognise that every patient is different and therefore must be assessed and treated as an individual in the best possible surroundings.